Motivation for these Maps

 traveling - what counties would I be passing through, and where

-were the depots located within these counties.
+were the depots located within those counties.

 To resolve this issue I started mapping the